Parliamentary Consultancy Business License in Dubai

 The UAE's stable regulatory environment, combined with an extensive network of bilateral trade and investment agreements, further supports cross-border consultancy activity.
 For policy professionals, this translates into a well-regulated, internationally connected base from which to deliver high-value advisory services.

 Activity Code 7020.91 is classified under ISIC Category 70, which covers management consultancy activities.
-Within this framework, the Parliamentary Consultancy licence is issued as a Business Licence under the Professional category through Dubai South Business Hub Free Zone.
+Within this framework, the Parliamentary Consultancy license is issued as a Business License under the Professional category through Dubai South Business Hub Free Zone.

 Key Stats at a Glance